Technology Services & Information Systems and Development Services will be performing routine maintenance on the

 Total Credits: 90

-Mpuana is happy to help serve as the Curriculum Advisor and point of contact for students in the Allied Health programs, Addiction Studies, and Social Behavioral Sciences.
+Suzie is happy to serve as the Curriculum Advisor and point of contact for students in the Humanities Pathway.

 lodie Goodman has been teaching French at SFCC since 2000.
 She is the current chair of the communication arts and modern languages department.
 Previously, she taught second language acquisition pedagogy, French and film studies at other universities.
 Elodie was born in Vietnam, raised in France, and educated in the United States.
 She holds a BA in French literature from the University of Washington and an MA in romance languages and literature.
 She is actively involved in campus-wide advising, study abroad programs, diversity/equity, the SFCC Spring International Film Festival (which she co-developed in 2006), and the Grard H. Phan Scholarship for second-year SFCC French language students, which she created in 2005 in honor of her father.